 Tier 2: The LINC (Learning Intervention Nurture Care)

-Our LINC centre, under the guidance of Mrs Darlington, has developed to become the envy of secondary schools in this area and a model that many are now trying to emulate.
+Our LINC centre, under the guidance of Miss Phillips, has developed to become the envy of secondary schools in this area and a model that many are now trying to emulate.

 The LINC supports the emotional wellbeing of our young people at the point when the Head of Year identifies further support intervention is necessary.
 Students are supported through interventions such as anger management, stress management, through the twice daily drop in sessions or through professional counselling which is delivered by a dedicated staff of fully qualified counsellors.